Environmental Public Health

-The Environmental Public Health Division mission is the prevention and control of environmentally related injuries and communicable diseases through the minimization of exposure to environmental health and safety hazards.
+The Environmental Public Health Division's mission is the prevention and control of environmentally related injuries and communicable diseases through the minimization of exposure to environmental health and safety hazards.

 Announcements / Current News